GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 - **Text**: Sections of the text within the list of walking tips (all clearly marked within the code) was copied from the [lakedistrict.gov.uk](https://www.lakedistrict.gov.uk/visiting/things-to-do/walking/walking-safety-tips) website.
 - **Text**: Sections of the text within the list of walking tips (all clearly marked within the code) was copied from [The Lake District Search & Mountain Rescue Association](https://ldsamra.org.uk/advice.php) website.
 - **Text**: Wording for the introduction text in the 'Looking after the fells' aside copied from the [LakeDistrict.gov](https://www.lakedistrict.gov.uk/) website.
-- **Text** within the 'Looking after the fells' aside under the id="credit-text-respect" copied from the [LakeDistrict.gov](https://www.lakedistrict.gov.uk/visiting/countryside-code) website.
+- **Text** Sections of the text within the 'Looking after the fells' aside copied from the [LakeDistrict.gov](https://www.lakedistrict.gov.uk/visiting/countryside-code) website.

 - **Coding idea** for the styling of container-form and some of the code was taken from [Code Institute's](https://codeinstitute.net) 'Love Running' walkthrough.
 - **Coding idea**: map-container:hover styling.
 I referred to the following article when creating this styling: How to zoom an image on mouse hover using CSS by [Geeks for Geeks](https://www.geeksforgeeks.org/how-to-zoom-an-image-on-mouse-hover-using-css/amp/).
 - **Coding idea**: embedded Youtube videos.
-I followed the following tutorial: HTML & CSS - How to Embed a YouTube Video in Your Website [Youtube - Wed dev tutorials](https://www.youtube.com/watch?v=ly36kn0ug4k).
+I copied embed video code from YouTube (editing slightly) and also followed the tutorial: HTML & CSS - How to Embed a YouTube Video in Your Website [Youtube - Wed dev tutorials](https://www.youtube.com/watch?v=ly36kn0ug4k).

 [Return to contents list](#contents)